This is the ITA Radio Section of

 Lansdowne, PA

-ITA (Industrial Transmitters and Amplifiers) was founded by Bernie Wise and Walter Annenburg (TV Guide) in the early 1960s.
+ITA (Industrial Transmitters and Antennas) was founded by Bernie Wise and Walter Annenburg (TV Guide) in the early 1960s.

 Under contract to Collins Radio Company, ITA built a line of FM transmitters labeled as "Collins/ITA."
 The transmitters were of tetrode design, but, as with many transmitters of the era, had stability problems.
 ITA also manufactured its own serrasoid exciter which was similar to the RCA and REL exciters.